philipcwhite/Monitoring/README.md

 ## Updates

+09/28/2018 - Updated the Agent and Server services.
+The EventService now creates events for agent down.
+The first beta should be out in a few weeks.
+I still have some work left to do on the website and some code cleanup.
+The first release will be more or less a milestone rather than a fully useable product.
+There are still a lot of things I need to do.
+Django can sometimes be tricky to deploy so I would like to find a better way to release the web server.
+Perhaps wrapping Django in CherryPy.
+Ease of use is a big priority.
+I'll probably use inno setup for the Windows build to do some of the deployment.

 09/27/2018 - Set the event engine to log and email events.
 Email can be turned on via the settings.cfg file.
 This will all be documented before the first beta release.

 09/26/2018 - Repackaged the collector and event engine in the same directory "services".
 No real changes to the collector however the event engine is now working.
 As of now it just outputs a file to the service directory.
 It will eventually send emails.
 As of now filters can only be added via the django admin.
 It will accept "%_%" for wildcards.
 I will be adding a page in the web GUI for adding notification policies.
 I am hoping to have a beta release ready in the next few weeks.